A Guide for Wedding Photographers.

 Why no flash?

 Flash photography is only allowed at the (Mock) signing of the registers, then as the bridge and groom walk down the aisle.
-Unless it is a winter day or very dull there is enough light to take photos by.

 Why can’t family and friends take photos?